seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 In assignment 5 we aim to familiarize ourselves with reliability assessment using the reliability assessment techniques of reliability growth testing and developing reliability demonstration charts.
 This testing will be done using tools such as C-SFRAT and RDC-11.
 Similar to assignment 4, no one in the group has any previous experience with either of the testing techniques/methods and their associated tools.

 This assignment has the following objectives:
- * Introduce students to reliability growth testing and reliability demonstration charts.
+ * Introduce us to reliability growth testing and reliability demonstration charts.
- * Give students practice with the reliability assessment tools C-SFRAT and RDC-11
+ * Give us practice with the reliability assessment tools C-SFRAT and RDC-11
  * Learn to measure the failure rate, MTTF, and overall reliability of the system under test through data analysis.

 The group began the reliability growth testing by first familiarizing our-selves with C-SFRAT and gaining an understanding of how it worked.
 Once we were familiar with C-SFRAT we used the tool to display time-between-failures, failure intensity and reliability graphs.
 Once the group moved on to part 2, we used RDC-11 to analyze whether the target failure rate and MTTF had been met.